Manin triples and non-degenerate anti-symmetric bilinear forms on Lie superalgebras in characteristic $2$: The Manin triples and matched pairs for Lie superalgebras in characteristic

 Obviously, $r$ is even if and only if $R$ is even.
 Also $r$ is symmetric if and only if Part (i) is satisfied.
 Now, a~direct computation shows that \noqed \end{proof}

+An even linear map $R:\fg^*\rightarrow \fg$ that satisfies (i) and (ii) of Theorem \ref{IJR} is called a classical $R$-matrix.

-\sssbegin[(A bracket and a squaring on $\fg^*$)]{Theorem}[A bracket and a squaring on $\fg^*$] Let $\fg$ be a~Lie superalgeba in characteristic $2$.
-Let $F(\fg)$ admit a~triangular Lie bi-algebra structure such that the co-multiplication on $F(\fg)$ is the $1$-coboundary of $r$ \textup{(}where $r$ is an even symmetric $r$-matrix\textup{)}.
-Then, the multiplication on $\fg^*$ defined by Eq. \eqref{bragstar} is explicitly determined by the formula
+\begin{mTheorem}[A bracket and a squaring on $\fg^*$] Let $\fg$ be a~Lie superalgebra in characteristic $2$.
+Let $F(\fg)$ admit a~triangular Lie bi-algebra structure such that the co-multiplication on $F(\fg)$ is the $1$-coboundary of $r$, where $r$ is an even symmetric $r$-matrix.
+Then the multiplication on $\fg^*$ defined by Eq. \eqref{bragstar} is explicitly determined by the formula

 and the squaring given by Eq. \eqref{squgstar} is explicitly given by the formula